Related Resources: Interjurisdictional Placements for Permanency

-Additional resources about interjurisdictional placements of children in foster care, including State and local examples.
+Additional resources about interjurisdictional placements of children in foster care to achieve permanency, including State and local examples.

 Adopting a New Compact (PDF - 555 KB)

 Renewed focus on safety and permanency for children in our public child welfare system confirms the importance of the ICPC's role in ensuring appropriate placements.

 The only national, federally funded photolisting service for children in foster care waiting for permanent families.

 Advancing Interjurisdictional Adoption Practice and Policy: A Report from the Interjurisdictional Leadership Summit

 National Resource Center on Special Needs Adoption (2001)

 Discusses concerns about access to extended family members and the preservation of cultural identity.
 Suggests that interjurisdictional adoption should be used when the child cannot be placed close to his or her community of origin.

 Association of Administrators of the Interstate Compact on Adoption and Medical Assistance

 Facilitates the administration of the Interstate Compact on Adoption and Medical Assistance (ICAMA), advocates State participation in the ICAMA, and provides technical and legal assistance, education and training, and materials on practice and policy issues.